KasraF/SnipPy/README.md

 # SnipPy

+The source code for SnipPy, the tool created for the [Small-Step Live Programming By Example](https://dl.acm.org/doi/10.1145/3379337.3415869) paper.

 This is a meta-repository containing the instructions, build scripts, and necessary submodules to build a version of SnipPy ready to run a local instance of VS Code!

 ## Content